It's a New Day in Public Health.

 The Florida Department of Health works to protect, promote & improve the health of all people in Florida through integrated state, county & community efforts.

-The Linkage Team has worked to redefine the culture of those who serve HIV-infected persons, to enlist everyone in the spectrum of services, (case managers, medical providers, prevention providers, etc.) to link those with HIV to medical care.
-We invite community providers, consumers, patient care advocates, clinical staff and others to be a part of the Linkage Team as we assist HIV-diagnosed individuals to find a medical home.
+The Linkage Team has worked to redefine the culture of those who serve people with HIV to enlist everyone in the spectrum of services (case managers, medical providers, prevention providers, etc.) to link those with HIV to medical care.
+We invite community providers, consumers, patient care advocates, clinical staff and others to be a part of the Linkage Team as we help those we work with find a medical home.

 Peer Navigation Program Resources:

 - Peer Education and Evaluation Resource Center